cfrist/wildfirecommons-documentation/docs/ndp-modules/module-components.md

 ## Datasets

-The module creation process is designed to integrate data sources from the NDP catalog.
+The module creation process is designed to integrate data sources from the catalog.
 Before incorporating data into their module, instructors are encouraged to explore the data catalog to identify and select the most relevant datasets.
-Alternatively, they can [register](../catalog/register-data.md) their data into NDP.
+Alternatively, they can [register](../catalog/register-data.md) their data into the Wildfire Commons.

 ## Models